Biswajit7890/NextGrowthlab-_Repo/README.md

 1. As  from a middle class family did not had any kind of problem which is very rare but yes there were Some personal hicups.

-2. The set of pairs (a, 2a) for all real a.
+2. The set of pairs (a, b) for all real a ≥ b